 Dennis Bergkamp Bio – Post Retirement:

-FIFA has ranked him among the Top 100 players of all time and Arsenal ranked him No. 2 among the hundreds of players who have donned their jersey.
+FIFA has ranked him among the Top 100 players of all time, and Arsenal ranked him No. 2 among the hundreds of players who have donned their jerseys.

 However, in April 2008, he began a fast-track coaching diploma for former Dutch international footballers and undertook a trainee role at Ajax.